apache/flink/docs/dev/connectors/filesystem_sink.md

 the bucketer can use a property of the element or tuple to determine the bucket directory.

 The default writer is `StringWriter`.
-This will call `toString()` on the incoming elements and write them to part files, separated by newline.
+This will call `toString()` on the incoming elements and write them to part files, separated by a newline.
 To specify a custom writer use `setWriter()` on a `BucketingSink`.
 If you want to write Hadoop SequenceFiles you can use the provided `SequenceFileWriter` which can also be configured to use compression.

-There are two configuration options that specify when a part file should be closed and a new one started:

-* By setting a batch size (The default part file size is 384 MB)
+The last configuration option is the batch size.
+This specifies when a part file should be closed and a new one started.
+(The default part file size is 384 MB).
-* By setting a batch roll over time interval (The default roll over interval is `Long.MAX_VALUE`)

-A new part file is started when either of these two conditions is satisfied.

 Example: